 Injuries That Occur On Someone Else’s Property – If your work involves going to other people’s property, such as a mail delivery person, a housekeeper, or a utility worker, then you might become injured on the property of another person.
 If the injury was cause by their negligence, such as an unattended hazard, then you may have a property liability personal injury claim against this third-party.

 There are many examples of different situations that might entail a third-party personal injury claim in Chester, South Carolina.
 In some cases, it can be difficult to know whether or not you do have a valid claim.
 Nonetheless, you will want to get legal advice before assuming that you do not.
-Contact the Elrod Pope Law Firm for a free personal injury claim consultation to learn more.
+Contact the Elrod Pope Accident & Injury Attorneys for a free personal injury claim consultation to learn more.

 Can You Pursue a Chester, South Carolina Personal Injury Claim at the Same Time?